- 1 How to Grow Kale

 Step Four – Care for Your Plants

 Keep the soil moist, at about 1 – 1.5 inches of water per week.
 Kale likes a well-watered environment, but be careful not to overwater them since that may cause root rot.
-A rain gauge set in the garden will let you know how much water Mother Nature is providing them.
+A rain gauge set in the garden will let you know how much water Mother Nature provides them.

 Step Five – Harvesting Kale